 What’s the greatest lesson you’ve learnt from another journalist in Asia?

 When I took part in the 2016 Asia Journalism Fellowship in Singapore, I had a chance to live with a journalist from Pakistan.
 This gave me a close-up view of how a female journalist works hard to fight for women's right through the power of the media in a Muslim.
 Compared to Taiwan where women's rights in society and the working place is better, this should not be taken for granted.
 There are still a lot of countries in Asia, where women struggle hard to fight for their rights.

 What do you think is the most important issue/story in your country/region?

 Transitional Justice is the most important issue in Taiwan right now.
 We are working on the reconciliation of political victims from the 228 massacre that happened 70 years ago where the ruling party suppressed an anti-government uprising violently.
 The government and NGOs are working on unraveling this truth and hope that history will never repeat again.

 What does it mean to be a journalist in Asia, as compared to the rest of the world?

 Asia is a region with diverse races and cultures.
 Being a good journalist in Asia, we should be open minded and inclusive to other cultures.
 We should try to understand and view other countries’ issues with humility and awareness.

-Elaine I-Yun Huang is a business reporter based in Taiwan with CommonWealth Magazine for over 12 years.
+Elaine I-Yun Huang (Taiwan) is a business reporter from CommonWealth Magazine for over 12 years.
 Her feature reports won the Excellence Journalism Award for International Reporting, and the SOPA Award for Business Reporting.
 She was selected for the 2016 Asia Journalism Fellowship in Singapore, with support from Temasek Foundation International.